'Total destruction': Volunteers sift through ashes of Northern California wildfire

 Tammie Konicki knows a little more about the fate of her mother, but still not enough.
 Sheila Santos, 54, lived at Holly Hills Mobile Estates, where not a single home out of dozens remains.

-There is a marker at what used to be her unit, number 34, that Konicki said she has learned was left by the coroner’s office, which she said found her mother’s roommate.
-That was Vinnie Carota, 65, Konicki said.
+There is a marker at what used to be her unit, number 34, that Konicki said she has learned was left by the coroner’s office.
+She has been told that authorities have asked for a DNA sample to see if the body might be matched to her mother’s roommate, Vinnie Carota, 65.

+The Butte County coroner’s office has not identified the remains found outside the mobile home.
+A marker there says only “Doe C.”

 Greg Carota told the San Francisco Chronicle that he had pleaded with his brother to get out the morning of Nov.
 8, but he couldn’t get Vinnie to budge.
 He was stubborn and said he would ride it out.